-Bike and helmet rentals are included in the Season Pass, Day Pass, and Single Activity Pass.
+Bike and helmet rentals are included in the Annual Pass, Day Pass, and Single Activity Pass.
 Please refer to the pass descriptions to find out which pass is right for you.

 May I bring my dog on the trails?

 The USNWC is a pet-friendly facility.
-At all times, dogs must be secured with a leash, no matter how friendly or obedient.
+At all times, dogs must be secured with a leash and with you at all times, no matter how friendly or obedient.
 USNWC is not responsible for lost or injured animals.
 Please come prepared with plenty of water and clean up after your pets.